HannSO/Mars-Rover/README.md

 MARS ROVER CHALLENGE
 ---

+Instructions

+- Ensure ruby and rspec are installed

+*To run tests*
+- Navigate into folder in terminal.
+- `Rake`

+*To submit input*
+- Navigate into folder in terminal
+- 'run Rake'
+- Submit input
+- Hold 'Ctrl' 'd' when done.

 Assumptions
 ---
 - Rovers can occupy the same position
 - Rovers can not go over the edge of the plateau
+- Input may be incorrectly submitted
+- Design may be altered in the future to accommodate new commands

 Design
 ---